Zhenghai2000/Zhenghai-Chi.github.io/_pages/about.md

 For more infomation
 ------
-More informaiton of mine, you could see the detail or contact me via [Linkedin](https://www.linkedin.com/in/zhenghai-chi-5b855521a).
+More information of mine, you could see the detail or contact me via [LinkedIn](https://www.linkedin.com/in/zhenghai-chi-5b855521a).